murradkh/StockProject/myrails/ReadMe.md

 # MySQL Database Setup

+## Project Requirements
+This pull request adds `mysqlclient==2.0.1` to the `requirments.txt` file.
+You will need to rerun the command:

+        pip install -r requirements.txt

 ## SQLite Data Migration (Optional)
 If you would like to move over the data stored in the SQLite db, you will first need to [dump your existing data into a .json file](https://www.shubhamdipt.com/blog/django-transfer-data-from-sqlite-to-another-database/)